spoo503/100-days-of-python-Learning./README.md

 5.membership operators(in, not in).

-#a+b=c .here a and b are operands , + is the operator and overll becomes operation.
+#a+b=c .here a and b are operands , + is the operator and overall becomes operation.